azqanadeem/azqanadeem.github.io/_projects/sequence-clustering.md

 analysts need to be able to understand the evolving behaviors captured by a cluster.
 There is currently no way to cluster large sequential datasets in real-time while supporting interpretability and concept drift.

-In this project, we aim to develop the first interpretable clustering algorithm that efficiently clusters sequences in real-time {% cite nadeem2022secleds %}.
+In this project, we aim to develop the first interpretable clustering algorithm that efficiently clusters sequences in real-time .
 Specifically, we aim to create a linear and real-time version of the k-medoids algorithm.
 This algorithm should be able to summarize network traffic, i.e., represent important concepts using its k medoids.
 We will then investigate whether such an algorithm improves the quality of malware capability assessment compared to standard approaches.